k4sh4n1/research/proposal.md

 ## Preliminary results

 Some MQL code on MetaTrader platform are developed.
-The preliminary results indicate that systematic investigation could contribute novel multidisciplinary innovations inspired by structural engineering into financial market analysis.
+The preliminary results indicate that systematic investigation could contribute multidisciplinary innovations inspired by structural engineering into financial market analysis.
+Novel contributions to both theory and practice are highly probable.

 ## References